VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/4_analyzing_tuning_curves.md

 # Tutorial 2: Analyzing your first electrophysiology experiment with NDI

-(This tutorial is being built.
-Right now.
+(This tutorial is a draft.
 Feel free to look around but it is under construction.)

 ## 2.4 Analyzing stimulus responses